 We continued on our tour, driving through the little country village of Bloomfield, visiting 2 more wineries.
 Prince Edward County is full of approx 30+ wineries so you can easily make up your own itinerary or simply wing it and stop at whatever wineries you happen across.
 I was a bit overwhelmed with the choice available but luckily my friend had visited this region before and suggested a few wineries for us to visit.

 In Picton we had reserved a room at one of the many B&B’s located in a beautiful old Victorian house.
 The Edwardian House is a grand old house painted a pale yellow with a large yard that included a gazebo.
 The inside was just what you’d expect for an old turn of the century home.
-High ceiling, narrow hallways, a large open living room that opened up into a dinning room were we’d enjoy a home cooked breakfast in the morning.
+High ceiling, narrow hallways, a large living room that opened up into a dinning room were we’d enjoy a home cooked breakfast in the morning.
 Upstairs my friend and I shared a little room with two beds and had our own private bathroom across the hall.

 We met our wonderful hosts, Silvina and Paul, and chatted with them about possible dinner options.
 My friend had heard of the Lake On The Mountain Resort which promised beautiful views while dining.
-Paul said that the views were spectacular so we headed off, driving for only about 10 min.
+Paul confirmed that the views were spectacular so we headed off, driving for only about 10 min.

 As we pulled into the parking lot our eyes were drawn to the incredible view of The Bay of Quinte, an inlet of Lake Ontario.
 On the drive we had gained 60 meters in elevation and were now looking down onto the lake stretching out to the east and the west.